“Even if you fall on your face, you’re still moving forward” – Victor Kiam

 No one ever did.

 & that’s why I’m at the place I am today.
 Who was I without one of the most important people in my life?
 Who was I without my friends and everything that’s been so familiar to me during my last 4 years at school?
-Who was I without my projects and course unions positions?
+Who was I without my projects and course union positions?
 For the first time in my life, I had to figure myself out, on my own.
 I had to gather all my things and keep moving forward, no matter how many times I wanted to just give up.
 2017 taught me a lot.
 Here’s some of the things I learned:

 I learned that sometimes you have to fall on your face, in order to appreciate anything good in this life (plus, I keep telling myself it’s going to make for a great E!
 True Hollywood Story one day…here’s hoping that comes true).
 I learned that I love South Carolina and I’m convinced that in another life I owned a beach house there.
-I learned that it’s always better to love someone and not be loved in return, than to not love at all.
+I learned that it’s always better to love someone and not be loved in return, then to not love at all.
 I’ve learned that I enjoy watching Hallmark Christmas movies more than I’m willing to admit.
 I learned that having bad days are okay, and it’s okay to cry once in a while too – steps backwards only help you take leaps forward.
 I learned that memories suck, but they’re one of the most beautiful things this life has to offer.
 I’ve learned that $130 last minute Harry Styles concert tickets are always a good idea.
 I’ve learned that everything has a process to it, and I need to stop trying to rush the process, whatever the process.
 I learned that while I still love sea turtles, elephants have taken a huge piece of my heart.
-I learned that I have blessings in the form of friends (Melissa, Meredith, Melissa, Kim, Bradley, Chris, Larisa, Chelsea, Jessica, Shannon, Anisah, Christina, Marisa, Kate, Sarah, Keeks, Julianna, Carl, Asia, Samantha, Anett, Amy, Jess, Emily and Fannie I could NOT, have made it through this year without you, thank you for being my greatest support system, the very best parts of me, my angels on earth, and for helping me find me).
+I learned that I have blessings in the form of friends (Melissa, Meredith, Melissa, Kim, Bradley, Chris, Larisa, Anisah, Christina, and Samantha, I could NOT, have made it through this year without you, thank you for being my greatest support system, the very best parts of me, my angels on earth, and for helping me find me).
 I learned that I love dancing badly to good music.
 I learned that I love to laugh really loud…at everything.
 I learned that you’re going to miss people who hurt you, and there’s nothing wrong with that.
 I learned to not book trips to Victoria, BC last minute – no one can afford that.
 I’ve learned that I love being on my own, but would much rather spend time with the one’s who bring out the best parts of me.
-I’ve learned that I love lamb.
+I’ve learned that I love miso soup.
 I’ve learned that I actually don’t know if it’s Christmas or my birthday that I get more excited for (and this is causing me a lot more stress than you would think).
-I learned that family vacations with you best friend in the world is never something anyone should turn down.
+I learned that family vacations with your best friend in the world is never something anyone should turn down.
 I learned that it’s okay to not understand God, but to eventually come to the realization that he’s got it all figured out.
 I’ve learned to let go; of what isn’t mine, what I can’t control and all the things that have hurt me.

 So 2017, you sucked.
 You kicked me in the butt, multiple times.
 Forced me completely out of my comfort zone, and in the end made me realize that I have WAY more blessings than bruises.